-- 2. Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
-The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - (Alternative 1) In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression. - (Alternative 2) Where no such determination is made within [6] months after the date of notification, the Prosecutor may proceed with the investigation in respect of a crime of aggression, provided that the Pre-Trial Chamber has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15; - A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5.
+- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, subject to the provisions of this article.1 - 2.
+Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
+The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - 3.
+Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - 4.
+(Alternative 1) In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression.2 - 4.
+(Alternative 2) Where no such determination is made within [6] months after the date of notification, the Prosecutor may proceed with the investigation in respect of a crime of aggression, provided that the Pre-Trial Chamber3 has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15; - 5.
+A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 6.
+This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - 4.
+The following text is inserted after article 25, paragraph 3 of the Statute: - 3 bis In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 5.
+The first sentence of article 9, paragraph 1 of the Statute is replaced by the following sentence: - 1.
+Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis.

-&lt;sup>3 The suggestion has been made to add a paragraph delaying the exercise of jurisdiction, e.g. "The Court may exercise jurisdiction only with respect to crimes of aggression committed after a period of [x] years following the entry into force of the amendments on the crime of aggression."
+1 The suggestion has been made to add a paragraph delaying the exercise of jurisdiction, e.g. "The Court may exercise jurisdiction only with respect to crimes of aggression committed after a period of [x] years following the entry into force of the amendments on the crime of aggression."
 Such a paragraph would only be relevant in case article 121, paragraph 5, of the Statute were to be applied.

-The suggestion has been made to add modalities for the lodging of the declaration, as well as a clause delaying the exercise of jurisdiction by a number of years or ratifications.
-The suggestion has been made to allow the Prosecutor to proceed with an investigation in respect of a crime of aggression if so requested by the Security Council in a resolution under Chapter VII of the United Nations Charter.
+2 The suggestion has been made to allow the Prosecutor to proceed with an investigation in respect of a crime of aggression if so requested by the Security Council in a resolution under Chapter VII of the United Nations Charter.

-&lt;sup>6 The suggestion has been made to enhance the internal filter, e.g. by involving all judges of the Pre-Trial Division or by subjecting the decision of the Pre-Trial Chamber to an automatic appeals process.
+3 The suggestion has been made to enhance the internal filter, e.g. by involving all judges of the Pre-Trial Division or by subjecting the decision of the Pre-Trial Chamber to an automatic appeals process.